 An introduction to scientific methods of inquiry concerning the phenomena encountered by direct service social work practitioners.
 Particular attention is given to evaluation and interpretation of research findings, research design and implementation, basic statistical measures, evaluation of service delivery, evaluation of students' own practice, the implications of human diversity for research design and interpretation, and the ethical context of the research process.
+Offered in the fall semester only.
+Prerequisite: Senior status in the B.S.W.
+Program (Social Work major).
 Corequisite: SWK 471.